The Basic Components of a Desktop Computer Build

 Your motherboard size will have to match the computer case you decide to build in.
 The sizes are Mini ATX, Micro ATX, ATX, E-ATX.
 Don’t buy a full-sized mobo if you want to fit it all in a micro case.

 Computer Memory aka RAM: RAM, or Random Access Memory, acts as a current deck of processes and handles as many tasks as possible in the cache rather than from the hard drive.
-In today’s computing world, you should probably get at least 16GB of RAM for any build.
+In today’s computing world, you should probably get at least 32GB of RAM for any build.
 The price has come down enough to make this possible.
 You must also match your RAM to your motherboard.
-Most mobos handle DDR4, but you can easily tell when you buy it.
+Most mobos handle DDR4 and now DDR5, but you can easily tell when you buy it.

 Power Supply Unit aka PSU: Not a lot to say about PSU’s.
 They are pretty universal and fit most computer cases.
 For a light work machine, a 500w will do.
 If you’re going to build a gaming computer, maybe a 650w is a better idea.
 But you almost can’t go wrong with picking a PSU.
 They have the proper fitting and cables to hook to your computer.

 Computer Case: The tower or case is mostly a personal preference.
+We have linked to a few popular ones in our computer case article.
 Some look really cool, and some are very basic.
 The only real thing to look out for is the size.
 You have to decide the size of your computer when picking a case and match the motherboard to the case.
 These are the sizes from smallest to largest.
 Mini ATX, Micro ATX, ATX, E-ATX.
 So in a way, you might want to pick your case first, then build around it.

 If you have any questions, be sure to leave a comment, and we’ll help you out.